Deadly shooting rocks Beirut as tensions over blast probe erupt | Law-Order

 These include some of its closest allies, among them senior figures in the Shi'ite Amal Movement who occupied ministerial posts, including former finance minister Ali Hassan Khalil who told al-Mayadeen TV this week the path of the probe threatened to push Lebanon "towards civil strife".
 A court earlier dismissed a legal complaint against Bitar, documents showed, allowing him to resume his investigation.

 The violence is the worst since 2008, when followers of the Sunni-led government fought battles in Beirut with gunmen loyal to Hezbollah.
 Hezbollah took the streets until the government rescinded decisions affecting the group, including steps against a telecommunications network it operated.
-(Reporting By Maha El Dahan, Alaa Kanaan, Laila Bassam, Mohamed Azakir, Tom Perry; Writing By Tom Perry; Editing by John Stonestreet and Samia Nakhoul)
+(Reporting By Maha El Dahan, Alaa Kanaan, Laila Bassam, Mohamed Azakir, Tom Perry; Writing By Tom Perry; Editing by John Stonestreet, Samia Nakhoul and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)